LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### Group or ungroup data

 1. Right-click on the name of the attribute you’d like to group, on the editor panel.
 A list of options will display.
-2. Select ‘**create groups**’.
-A new window, the ‘group editor’, will open.
+2. Select ‘**create groups.**’ A new window, the ‘group editor’, will open.
 3. Name the new attribute.
 4. Name a group and add values to it by dragging them from the ‘Available’ list on the left of the window and dropping them into the ‘Selected’ section on the right.
 5. Click the v button once your group is complete.
 6. Add more groups by clicking in the ‘Add a Group’ link.
-7. Once you’ve finished creating the groups, click ‘**Save**’.
+7. Once you’ve finished creating the groups, click ‘**Save.**’
 8. You can now use the new attribute instead of the original attribute.

 **How-to video:** [**Creating and Managing Groups**](https://bcove.video/2wFK5MK)